-This is why it’s important for them to always be in search of food because if they don’t find any, they won’t live long enough to pollinate their food source for the next generation.
+This is why it’s important for them to always search for food because if they don’t find any, they won’t live long enough to pollinate their food source for the next generation.

 There are many different types of habitats for butterflies.
 Butterflies in cold climates hibernate during the colder months, while butterflies in warmer climates remain active year-round.

 Butterflies also can be found living near ponds, woods, and cities.
-Butterflies live almost everywhere except Antarcica.
+Butterflies live almost everywhere except Antarctica.